megvii-research/LGD/README.md

 Compared with a classical teacher-based method FGFI, LGD not only performs better without requiring pretrained teacher but also reduces **51**% training cost beyond inherent student learning.

 ## Main Results (upon MS-COCO across regular and supplementary paper sections)
-Experiments are mainly conducted with 8x 2080 ti GPUs (For experiments like with backbone Swin-Tiny that are proned to be OOM, we opt for distributed training with two machines with totally 16x 2080 ti GPUs or just a single 8-GPUs V100 machine).
+Experiments are mainly conducted with 8x 2080 ti GPUs.
 We provide results (Table 1, 12 and 13 in the arXiv version) of common detection heads with various backbones equipped with FPN.
-We re-run the experiments after a basic code-refactoring for higher readability.
-The results are consistent, with only 0.1 mAP difference (+0.1 mostly) compared to that exhibited in the arXiv version.
 Particularly, for the usage of Swin-Tiny backbone originally experimented under mmdetection environment in detectron2, you may conduct a conversion of its ImageNet-pretrained weights.
 We have done it for you and the converted weight file is available at [LINK](https://drive.google.com/file/d/1tYE_2R-FQUorsJF6j8OD_lr8TuRJFADC/view?usp=sharing).
 Simply create a $pretrained_backbones$ sub-directory under ${PROJ} and put the ".pth" file under it.
+We re-run the experiments after a basic code-refactoring for higher readability.
+The results are consistent, with only 0.1 mAP difference (+0.1 mostly) compared to that exhibited in the arXiv version.
 Accompanied with the codes and results, we also release the relevant pretrained models and logs below.

 RetinaNet